Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Numerical Method: Stochastic Monte Carlo Simulation

 \subsection{Trajectory Generation and Equilibrium Initialization}

+To ensure the initial state at the simulation start time \(t=0\) corresponds to the correlated thermal equilibrium \(\rho_{SB}^\beta\), we must prepare corresponding equilibrium realization of trajectory \((x^{(j)}(t), p^{(j)}(t))\), which is correlated with a given noise realization \(\xi^{(j)}(t)\).
+We can do it in two ways.

-For a given noise realization \(\xi^{(j)}(t)\), the particle's trajectory \((x^{(j)}(t), p^{(j)}(t))\) is obtained by numerically integrating the classical GLE (derived from Eq.~\eqref{eq:gle_trajectory} for a free particle or in a potential \(V(x)\)):
+The first approach relies on the ability of the system to equilibrate from an arbitrary initial state.
+So, the particle's trajectory \((x^{(j)}(t), p^{(j)}(t))\) is obtained by numerically integrating the classical GLE (derived from Eq.~\eqref{eq:gle_trajectory} for a free particle or in a potential \(V(x)\)):

-To ensure the initial state at the simulation start time \(t=0\) corresponds to the correlated thermal equilibrium \(\rho_{SB}^\beta\), we employ the following protocol: \begin{enumerate} \item Begin simulations at a sufficiently distant past time \(t_{\text{start}} = -T_{\text{eq}}\), with \(T_{\text{eq}}\) chosen to be several times longer than the bath's memory time \(\tau_M\) and the system's relaxation time \(\gamma^{-1}\). \item Initialize the particle with arbitrary coordinates and momentum (e.g., \(x(-T_{\text{eq}})=0, p(-T_{\text{eq}})=0\)). \item Evolve the system under Eq.~\eqref{eq:numerical_gle} from \(t_{\text{start}}\) to \(t=0\).
+\begin{enumerate} \item Begin simulations at a sufficiently distant past time \(t_{\text{start}} = -T_{\text{eq}}\), with \(T_{\text{eq}}\) chosen to be several times longer than the bath's memory time \(\tau_M\) and the system's relaxation time \(\gamma^{-1}\). \item Initialize the particle with any convenient coordinates and momentum.
+Since the subsequent equilibration period $T_{eq}$ is chosen to be much longer than all relaxation timescales of the system, the particle's memory of its initial condition is completely erased before $t=0$, and the precise choice has no effect on the resulting statistics.
+For concreteness, we use the computationally simplest choice \(x(-T_{\text{eq}})=0, p(-T_{\text{eq}})=0\) throughout, though any other value yields identical results after equilibration.
+For the translationally invariant free particle, all initial positions are equivalent; we therefore choose \(x(-T_{\text{eq}})=0\) for simplicity. \item Evolve the system under Eq.~\eqref{eq:numerical_gle} from \(t_{\text{start}}\) to \(t=0\).
 This equilibration period allows the system-bath correlations to fully develop.
-The state at \(t=0\) is then statistically indistinguishable from the true thermal equilibrium state \(\rho_{SB}^\beta\). \item Store the particle's phase-space coordinates \((x^{(j)}(0^-), p^{(j)}(0^-))\) at the end of this equilibration run. \end{enumerate} This initialization procedure implicitly samples from the correct Wigner distribution \(W^{SB}(r, p, \{ r_i, p_i \}, 0)\) corresponding to \(\rho_{SB}^\beta\), circumventing the need for its explicit construction.
+The state at \(t=0\) is then statistically indistinguishable from the true thermal equilibrium state \(\rho_{SB}^\beta\). \item Store the particle's phase-space coordinates \((x^{(j)}(0^-), p^{(j)}(0^-))\) at the end of this equilibration run. \end{enumerate} This initialization procedure implicitly samples from the correct Wigner distribution \(W^{SB}(r, p, \{ r_i, p_i \}, -T_{eq})\) corresponding to \(\rho_{SB}^\beta\), circumventing the need for its explicit construction.
+However, it essentially relies on the ability to equilibrate from an arbitrary initial state.
+It does not work for a free particle with super-Ohmic spectral density at $\alpha > 2$, where final momentum distribution differs from equilibrium.
+For such cases we can use another way.